KiaMorelos/Backend-NovelCharacterWritingApp/readme.md

 }
 ```

-A successful POST requests to `/characters` will return the created character object.
+A successful POST request to `/characters` will return the created character object.

 GET `/characters/:characterId`